shashank1696/CreditHistory/README.md

 # CreditHistory
-Prediction Model for Defaulters from Credit history dataset using DecisionTreeClassifier Algorithm
+Prediction Model for Defaulters from Credit history dataset using DecisionTreeClassifier Algorithm.

 ## Variables:
 1) Default(binary)